withastro/roadmap/proposals/0048-container-api.md

 ## Preface

 **This** RFC will have a smaller scoped compared to what users have envisioned.
-The reason why the scope shrunk is that I want to ship a smaller feature on the surface, which will allow us, later to enhance it based on user's feedback and use cases.
+The reason why the scope shrunk is that

+We want to ship a smaller feature on the surface, which will allow us, later to enhance it based on user's feedback and use cases.

 That's why the first iteration of the APIs won't provide a built-in way to compile Astro components.